jsenv/core/docs/testing/readme.md

 # Key features

-- Test files are "normal" js files:
+- Test files are "normal" files:
-  - Test can be written and debugged like a regular file
+  - Almost zero context switching when opening a test file
+  - Tests are written like the rest of the codebase
+  - Tests are debugged like the rest of the codebase
-  - Test can be executed independently
+  - Tests can be executed independently
 - Tests can be executed on Chrome, Firefox, Safari and Node.js
 - Tests are executed in total isolation: a dedicated browser or node process per test
 - Tests have a configurable amount of ms to end; This is also configurable per test
-- Test runner is not a magic command line; It is just a function in a js file that you can simply execute with the _node_ command.

 # Definition of a test for jsenv